 The word “heart” is an important biblical term,

 “Hear, O Israel: The Lord our God, the Lord is one!
 You shall love the Lord your God with all your heart, with all your soul, and with all your strength,” (Deuteronomy 6:4).

 God wants us to love with all our might.
 This is the biblical standard of love.

 If we are not consistent in love for the brethren, our behavior will betray our profession.
-Neglecting to love the brethren shows we are still spiritually dead, (1 John 3:14) and that we have not come into a true relationship with God, (1 John 4:8).
+Neglecting to love the brethren shows we are still spiritually dead, (1 John 3:14) and that we have not come into a genuine relationship with God, (1 John 4:8).